vedmack/feedback_me/README.md

   - RTL support
   - Uses ajax post to send data to server ('name', 'message' and 'email' parameters will be send to your servlet/php file etc...)
   - All labels are customizable
+  - Customizable placeholder (HTML5) for all input fields

 Examples: